 FAQ 8: What kind of accommodations will I expect to find in Morocco?

 The range of accommodations in Morocco is very wide.
 Aside from the very fancy hotels that can be found in almost all of the touristic sites, there are Kasbahs, which are more or less like castles that have a traditional and exotic look.
-You can also book in a Riad, which can be found in the Medinas of many imperial cities of Morocco; these are ancient houses that used to be populated by the rich Moroccan families back in the old centuries; they range from 3 to 4 stars, and many of them are owned by non-Moroccans who invest in these historical artifacts.
+You can also book in a Riad, which can be found in the Medinas of many imperial cities of Morocco; these are ancient houses of the rich Moroccan families back in the old centuries.
+They range from 3 to 4 stars, and many of them are the proprety of non-Moroccans who invest in these historical artifacts.
 As for the services, you can just expect to be surprised by how good and satisfying they are.

 Read more: Accommodation types in Morocco: Where to stay?